Eric Johnson (journalist)

-Eric Johnson is an American television weeknight news anchor for KOMO 4 in Seattle, Washington.
+Eric Johnson is a former American television weeknight news anchor for KOMO 4 in Seattle, Washington.

 Early life

 Johnson was born to Jack and Rachell and raised in the Spokane Valley.
 He attended East Valley High School and majored in broadcasting at the Edward R. Murrow School of Communications at Washington State University.
 He also played baseball at WSU as a pitcher.